 - a.
 The Computerized Delivery Sequence (CDS) file. - b.
-The Delivery Sequence File, Second Generation (DSF). - c.
+The Delivery Sequence File, Second Generation (DSF2). - c.
 Delivery sequence information from USPS address sequencing services, as requested by the customer.

-6.9.4 Updating Delivery Statistics Information for Simplified Addressing [8-3-09] Mailpieces prepared with a simplified address must be based on delivery stop information obtained within 90 days before the mailing date, either from the Delivery Statistics File or from the postmaster of the destination office (when authorized under 509.1.5).
+6.9.4 Updating Delivery Statistics Information for Simplified Addressing

+Mailpieces with a simplified address, prepared for distribution to rural or highway contract routes or to PO boxes in a Post Office without city delivery, must be based on delivery stop information obtained within 90 days before the mailing date, either from the Delivery Statistics File, in accordance with 509.1.1, or from the postmaster of the destination office.
+Mailpieces with a simplified address, prepared for distribution to city routes or to PO boxes in a Post Office with city delivery, must be based only on delivery stop information obtained from the Delivery Statistics File, in accordance with 509.1.1, within 90 days before the mailing date.